mbarkdull/FormicidaeMolecularEvolution/README.md

 Then use the command:

 `./scripts/DataMSA ./scripts/inputurls ./PathToMSAFiles`

+### Filtering coding sequences for PAL2NAL:

+The nucleotide sequence file that is run through PAL2NAL can have only the genes that are also present in the protein alignment file.
+Since our protein alignment files contain only a subset of genes, we need to filter through the nucleotide sequence files so that they too contain only this subset.
+To do this, use the script `DataPAL2NALPrep`

 For the step where you must convert the outputs of OrthoFinder to be inputs for RERConverge, please see the [Comparative Genomics